 Ohio Blue Tip Safety Matches Light On Tin: The best bulk kitchen safety matches in the roundup, with good flames, very long burns, and consistency of manufacture.
 Twice as much per match as the Diamond safety matches, but superior and still quite cheap.

-PBL Matches Strike Almost Anywhere in Tin: These were the best strike anywhere matches we tested, mainly because they were sturdy and we didn’t have any heads snap off when lighting on concrete, sandpaper, or other materials.
+PBL Matches Strike Almost Anywhere in Tin: (Update 03/2022: These matches are no longer strike anywhere) These were the best strike anywhere matches we tested, mainly because they were sturdy and we didn’t have any heads snap off when lighting on concrete, sandpaper, or other materials.
 Good enough burn length and flame size, and a fair price.

 ProForce NATO Lifeboat Matches: These are the NDUR matches, with the same case and branding, just marketed differently.
 You get a solid 12 seconds of head burn, then three out of four matches will continue to burn the wood for another 13 seconds.
 There is no reason to buy these over the slightly cheaper and much better UCO Survival Stormproof matches.